mlibrary/caliper-ruby/README.md

 ## Getting Started
 1. *Read* the [Caliper Analytics&reg; Specification](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1).
-2. Fork the IMS Global *caliper-js* project to your Github account and clone your copy to a local development machine.
+2. Fork the IMS Global *caliper-ruby* project to your Github account and clone your copy to a local development machine.
 3. Ensure you have ruby, bundler, rspec installed
 4. Run the installer to set up the development environment: